gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

 My research interests include topics in labor economics and applied microeconomics.

 I also hold a B.Sc. in Economics from the University of Cagliari and a M.Sc. in Economics from the University of Bologna.
-I have also worked in between my Master's and Ph.D. studies in the Directorate of Economics of the European Central Bank and in the Economics Department of the European Investment Bank.
+Moreover, I have worked between my Master's and Ph.D. studies at the Directorate of Economics of the European Central Bank and in the Economics Department of the European Investment Bank.